-A student at the University of California at Los Angeles, Kwan has continued to compete since her defeat in Salt Lake City, winning gold at the U.S. Nationals and bronze at the World Championships in 2004.
-In February 2006, she was forced to withdraw from the Olympic games in Torino, Italy, due to a severely strained groin.
-Though Michelle Kwan did not compete during the 2006-2007 figure skating season, she has turned down an offer to be a commentator for NBC Sports and says she is not retiring.
+Kwan continued to compete since her defeat in Salt Lake City, winning gold at the U.S. Nationals and bronze at the World Championships in 2004.
+In February 2006, she was forced to withdraw from the Olympic Games in Torino, Italy, due to a severely strained groin.

 Life After Olympics